 Upon reception of an S1G_LONG format preamble, after receiving a valid SIG-A indicating a

 supported mode, the PHY entity shall begin receiving the rest of S1G training symbols and SIG-B. If the received MU/SU subfield in SIG-A has a value indicating SU PPDU (see 23.3.8.2.3.2.5 (SIG-A definition)), the PHY entity does not need to decode SIG-B since in this case SIG-B does not carry any information bit (see 23.3.8.2.3.3.5 (SIG-B definition)).
-If the SIG-B is not decoded, subsequent to an indication of a valid SIG-A, a PHY-RXSTART.indication (RXVECTOR) primitive shall be issued.
+Subsequent to an indication of a valid SIG-A, if the SIG-B is not to be decoded, then a PHY-RXSTART.indication (RXVECTOR) primitive shall be issued, and otherwise a PHY-RXEARLYSIG.indication primitive shall be issued.

 Table 23-40—S1G PHY characteristics